-The process of folding has influenced the development of landforms throughout the globe.
-Folding of rocks occurs when they are compressed from plate movement due to the collision of the earth's tectonic plates.
+Folding of rocks occurs when they are compressed from plate movement due to the collision of the earth's tectonic/lithospheric plates.
 As a result of this collision, the rocks are buckled upwards in a process known as orogeny.
 Oregenic forces can therefore be defined as 'fold mountain building' processes.

-In Ireland, 450 million years ago a collision between the American and Eurasian plates caused Ireland's oldest fold mountains to form - those of the North west such as the Twelve Pins.
-This period is known as the Caledonian Period.
-Here the ocean floor (oceanic crust) in between the plates was subducted under both continents (continental crust) and as the sea bed disappeared the seafloor sediments were buckled up to form the sedimentary rocks of the Caledonian fold mountains.
+In Ireland, 450 million years ago a collision between the American and Eurasian plates caused Ireland's oldest fold mountains to form - those of the North west of Ireland (eg. the Twelve Pins).
+This period is known as the Caledonian Folding Period.
+Here the ocean floor (what would now be recocognised as the Atlantic ocean - oceanic crust) in between the plates was subducted under both continents (continental crust) and as the sea bed disappeared the seafloor sediments were buckled up to form the sedimentary rocks of the Caledonian fold mountains of Ireland.
 The Grampian mountains of Scotland and the Appalachians in North America were also once part of this huge mountain range that stretched across Pangea diagonally.
 This collision also caused large parts of the area of Leinster to buckle and led to the formation the Dublin and Wicklow mountains in the east of Ireland, including the Leinster Batholith.
+The subducted ocean floor melted under the mountains and then rose up through the buckled rock layers to form plumes of magma which cooled slowly in the upfolds of the Dublin and Wicklow mountains to form batholiths of an igneous rock called granite.
+These facts also support the theory behind plate tectonics and Continental Drift.